Plan your Business Exit

 Having your accountant structure your ownership and cleaning up the company for sale at least 24 months in advance so it qualifies for the qualified small business capital gains exemption is just one aspect of preparing your business for sale.

 You might also take steps to prepare your business so it’ll command a higher price.
-For example, all of your client knowledge and details in running the business smoothly needs to get put on paper (or even better into a computer database).
+For example, all of your client knowledge and details in running the business smoothly needs to get put in writing.
 If your business can be run with little or no involvement by you, then the business is worth more as there’s less key person risk.

 You might also be able to increase your sales price if you strengthen its competitive position (or competitive advantage) – like operating profitable business niches with little to no competition or developing the business so that it is the lowest cost competitor.
 In addition to the niche business potentially being very profitable, it might also have higher odds of transition success – where customers have little other choice to buy products or services from your business.

 If your family business has more than one range of business operations, you might find that splitting it into logical focused businesses and selling each piece to the highest bidder might be more profitable than selling the whole pie to just one buyer.

 When to sell?